neta3200/cyberPro/README.md

 - Complexity settings and requirements of the login passwords are in the configuration file - passwordRequirements.json.

-Prepare in advanced: pip install django-extensions Werkzeug pip install pyOpenSSL
+Prepare in advanced: pip install django-extensions Werkzeug pip install pyOpenSSL pip install python-dotenv

 Windows Path for hosts file : C:\Windows\System32\drivers\etc
 Linux: /etc/hosts add to hosts file in your system: 127.0.0.1 cyber